CAPE TIMES

-Simphiwe Dana at the hearings on the Languages Bill, where she addressed the portfolio committee on arts and culture.
-Behind her is Professor Koos Malan from the University of Pretoria, who addressed the committee on behalf of the Society of Lawyers for Afrikaans.
-Picture: Jeffrey Abrahams
+Cape Town-120117-Simpiwe Dana at the Public Hearings on the SA Languages Bill, where she addressed the Portfolio Committee on Arts and Culture.
+Behind her is Prof Koos Malan from the Dept of Public Law at the University of Pretoria, who addressed the Committee on behalf of the Society of Lawers for Afrikaans.
+Reporters: Parliamentary Staff.
+Picture Jeffrey Abrahams

 The language policy is holding children back.